Amir Sends Congratulations To President Of Bangladesh

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al Thani sent a cable of congratulations to President of the People's Republic of Bangladesh HE Mohammed Shahabuddin, on the anniversary of his country's Independence Day.
+(MENAFN- Gulf Times) HH the Amir Sheikh Tamim bin Hamad Al-Thani sent a cable of congratulations to President of the People's Republic of Bangladesh Mohammed Shahabuddin, on the anniversary of his country's Independence Day.
+(QNA)

 Legal Disclaimer: